thehapyone/BareBoneSim800/README.md

-disableSleep()|true or false|Disable sleep for the device and wakes it up, gives error if device not in sleep before. sendSms(number,text)|true or false|Sends  sms. readSms(index)|String|index is the position of the sms in the prefered memory storage getTime()|String|Gets time of the network in GMT+0 getLocation()|String|Gets approximate location of device getBattPercent()|Byte|Battery percentage
+disableSleep()|true or false|Disable sleep for the device and wakes it up, gives error if device not in sleep before. sendSms(number,text)|true or false|Sends  sms. readSms(index)|String|index is the position of the sms in the prefered memory storage dellAllSMS()|true or false|Deletes all message in the SIM800 module. getTime()|String|Gets time of the network in GMT+0 getLocation()|String|Gets approximate location of device getBattPercent()|Byte|Battery percentage